Qatar Computing Research Institute: Directors

-The inaugural Executive Director of QCRI is Ahmed K. Elmagarmid, who was appointed by the executive board of Qatar Foundation in 2010.
+The inaugural executive director of QCRI is Ahmed K. Elmagarmid, who was appointed by the executive board of Qatar Foundation in 2010.
 Its managing director is Abdellatif Saoudi.
-The QCRI Executive Director is supported by an executive team consisting of the Managing Director, a Chief Scientist and the Research Directors within the institute consisting of Stephan Vogel, Sanjay Chawla, Ashraf Aboulnaga, Ting Yu and Ingmar Weber.
-Jaideep Srivastava was the former Research Director for Social Computing at QCRI.
+The QCRI executive director is supported by an executive team consisting of the managing director, a chief scientist and the research directors within the institute.
+Current and former research directors include Stephan Vogel, Sanjay Chawla, Ashraf Aboulnaga, Ting Yu, Issa Khalil, Natasa Milic-Frayling, Mourad Ouzzani, Ingmar Weber, and Jaideep Srivastava.